-In simultaneous interpreting, the interpreter speaks almost at the same time as the source-language speaker, using interpreting (SIS) equipment in or outside a booth.
+In simultaneous interpreting, the interpreter speaks almost at the same time as the source-language speaker, using Simultaneous Interpreting System (SIS) equipment in or outside a booth.
 In some cases, the interpreter may translate in low voice while sitting to do a small group of audience (chuchotage).

-Interpreting used in community-based settings and situations. in communities with greater numbers of LEP speakers, community interpreting brings language access to populations experiencing language barriers with public services.
+Interpreting used in community-based settings and situations.
+In communities with greater numbers of Limited English Proficient (LEP) speakers, community interpreting provides language access to audience experiencing language barriers with certain public services.

-RSI is a online telecommunication service that uses devices such as web cameras or videophones to provide spoken language interpreting services.
-RSI is very flexible for those of you need separate interpreter services between countries or continent, especially in this new normal era.
+RSI is an online telecommunication service that uses devices such as web cameras or videophones to provide spoken language interpreting services.
+RSI is suitable for those who require interpreter services for remote events held between countries or continents, especially in this new normal era.